 Once you have made the decision, you must forget about money.
 And concentrate on improving what we are doing and the services we offer.

 Knowledge intelligently applied is power, and everyone needs knowledge.
 In this information age, to an unprecedented degree in the history of humanity.
 A person’s degree of ignorance will determine his place in the world.
 Everyone is born ignorant, and must, for a moment, live in ignorance, but all those who remain ignorant can only blame themselves.

-Reader’s Digest published an article by Blake Clarke entitleld “Words can work wonders for you”.
-In this article he reports on a scientific study of 350,000 people.
+Reader’s Digest published an article by Blake Clarke entitled “Words can work wonders for you”.
+In this article, he reports on a scientific study of 350,000 people.
 This study shows a surprising correlation between vocabulary levels and richness of language and economic and social success.
-So it is important to develop your vocabulary and to use language that is varied, accurate and relevant.
+So it is important to develop your vocabulary and to use language that is varied, accurate, and relevant.

-Note : I was not able to find this article, but it seems that Reader’s Digest has published numerous versions – at least 8 – of Lead the Field (which is not actually an article) from 1972 to 1985.
+Note: I was not able to find this article, but it seems that Reader’s Digest has published numerous versions – at least 8 – of Lead the Field (which is not actually an article) from 1972 to 1985.
 It seems that the book has been re-edited since the 80s.
-Look here and there for more information.

 However Mehrabian’s numbers have been called “exaggerated and suspect,” by non verbal language specialists such as Judee Burgoon, David Buller and Gill Woodall.
 The saying: “it’s not what you say that counts; it’s the way that you say it” is a half truth, according to these specialists.
 Their analysis of over 100 studies showed that Mehrabian’s research minimizes the importance of words.
 The relative impact of non verbal and verbal language depends on the context of the meeting.
 In reality, the degree of persuasion necessary considerably influences the impact of the two different types of language in one’s delivery.
 For example, when it is an important presentation (argument, conference..) the distribution of impact sources is reversed.
 Body language goes from 55% to 32%, tone of voice from 38% to 15% and the message (words) goes from 7% to 53% of the impact.